cognitivetech/ollama-ebook-summary/walkthrough/README.md

 }
 ```

-## Making my first complete book summary
+## Making a complete book summary

-Using above methods I learned how each model responds and began to do my first complete summary.
+Using above methods I learned how each model responds and began working on my first complete summary.

 I chopped a 535 page book, into 199 sections, most less than 10000 characters, and surrounded those sections in JSON objects.

 Initially I thought I would prefer [Hermes Trismegistus Mistral 7b](https://huggingface.co/TheBloke/Hermes-Trismegistus-Mistral-7B-GGUF), because it made the most verbose output giving me something to work with.

 Ultimately, I decided to use [SynthIA 7B](https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF) because it is _less_ verbose, but still quite detailed.
-I also noticed that it always created less output than given, compared to Hermes Trismegistus, that will sometimes generate more content than given.
+I also noticed that it always created less output than given.
+Hermes Trismegistus, on the other hand, will sometimes generate more content than given.

 I would like to create summaries that contain 20% or less textual volume vs the original.

 I also decided to be more particular about how sections are grouped, but I try to not group less than 3500 characters, preferring 7000-9000 characters per selection.

+(maybe that's wrong, and i just just smaller sections by themselves)

 ### Prompting